-- Like lavender oil, Chamomile oil can be directly applied on the infected area.
-If it’s needed, you can dilute it with a coconut oil which works well as carrier oil.
+- Like lavender oil, Chamomile oil can be directly applied to the infected area.
+If it’s needed, you can dilute it with coconut oil which works well as a carrier oil.

 Apply a warm compress on the infected piercing for the minimum of 20 minutes per day.
 As it increases the blood flow around the infected site, you can enjoy the speedy recovery.

 4. Over the Counter Solutions

 You can also use OTC medications to treat infections.
 But you have to be a bit cautious before using these chemical compositions.
 I recommend you to read the link stated as Further Reading before giving a try with these remedies.